SpiritSeal/STEM-Workshop-Lesson-Plans/Middle School/MS Day 1- Hour of Code/msd1_lessonPlan.md

 2. If students finish their chosen exercise early, have them either pick a second one to complete or encourage them to explore a text-based language like js via the Khan Academy online js course or this [interpret python game](https://compute-it.toxicode.fr/?hour-of-code&progression=python).

+3. Demo/ Suggest the [Star Wars one from Code.org](https://code.org/starwars) if someone is particularly indecisive.

 ### Review Quiz

 > 20+ minutes

 Exercise where students can solve questions based on the material covered previously during the session.
 All students will earn a cookie, but those who perform especially well on the whiteboard jepordy-style quiz can recieve extra snacks!

+### Parts of a Computer

+> 20 minutes

+1. Show and explain the function of different common Computer components, including:
+    - Motherboard
+    - CPU
+    - GPU?
+    - RAM
+    - SSD/ HDD
+        - Also explain the differences between an SSD and HDD
+    - Display
+    - HID